anishpathak01/quillix/README.md

 # quillix
-Quillix: A lightweight CLI for organized note-taking and knowledge management.
+A lightweight CLI for organized note-taking and knowledge management.